sphinxc0re/sphinx0res/README.md

 SphinxOres - Because the Sphinx hides it's treasure!
 ==========

-A ore-obfuscation plugin for MCServer
+An ore-obfuscation plugin for MCServer